liatdavid2/network-intrusion-detection-ml/README.md

 * **False Negatives (1,479)**
   Attacks missed by the model (security risk)

-In cybersecurity, **false negatives typically carry a higher cost than false positives**.
-The chosen threshold reflects this trade-off.

----

-### Summary of Step 5

-* The model, features, and decision threshold are fully frozen
-* Evaluation is performed strictly on the test set
-* No learning or tuning occurs
-* Results reflect realistic production behavior

-Step 5 confirms that the system is **auditable, reproducible, and ready for deployment**, not just statistically accurate.

 ---

 ## Step 6 – API Simulation via CLI (Inference & Risk Framing)